joindin/joindin-api/users.md

 *  ``full_name``: The user's name - this is used as their display name in most cases
 *  ``twitter_username``: If the user supplied their twitter username, it is here
 *  ``gravatar_hash``: Unique identifier for showing their gravatar image; append this to ``http://www.gravatar.com/avatar/`` to make the image URL
+*  ``email``: The user's email addres.
+Only visible to the current user or a site admin.
 *  ``admin``: Whether this user is a site admin.
 Only visible if the current user is a site admin.
 *  ``website_uri``: Where to find this user's joind.in page on the web
 *  ``can_edit``: Whether the current user can edit this user or not.